Introduction to Asset Classes

 - Here the investor expects fixed returns on the debt amount infused.

-- The tenure of the fixed interest payment is fixed in the agreement along with principal repayment.
+- The agreement fixes the tenure of the fixed interest payment along with principal repayment.

 - Say, there is a 5-year bond with a 7% coupon rate.
 The company will pay you 7% per annum on the face value of the bond until 5 years.
-At the end of the 5th year, you will receive back your principal amount.
+You will receive your principal amount at the end of the 5th year.

 - Are coupons paid annually?
-The answer is not necessarily.
-Some companies have quarterly or monthly or semi-annual frequencies of paying the interest amount.
+The answer is not necessary.
+Some companies have quarterly or monthly, or semi-annual frequencies of paying the interest amount.

 - Since the returns are fixed & carry a lower level of risk, the returns are close to bank fixed deposit interests.
 Every return has a correlation with its associated risk.
 Thus, lower risk implies a lower return.

-- As the name implies, it is the real asset of any person who owns it.
+- As the name implies, it is the real asset of anyone who owns it.
 The reason is that owning real estate will also flourish you with “n” of opportunities in terms of returns, holding value, opportunity returns, status symbol, etc.

-- Real estate ensures providing the capital gains multiples times the investment value.
+- Real estate ensures providing capital gains multiples times the investment value.

-- On the benefits front, accounting norms allow depreciation costs to be claimed as expenses in books of account.
+- On the benefits front, accounting norms permit claiming depreciation costs as expenses in books of account.
 However, the market value goes on to increase with the time factor.

-- As compared to other classes of assets, only real estate is considered to be visible to the naked eye due to its tangible feature.
+- Compared to other asset classes, only real estate is visible to the naked eye due to its tangible feature.
 The majority of other classes of assets are financial instruments with intangible characteristics.
-That’s the reason why banks easily provide finance to companies with higher tangible assets.
+That’s why banks easily provide finance to companies with higher tangible assets.

 4. Equity